 Also, the types of butter and sauces are prepared according to the special recipe of each bread shop.
-And the herbs of Tra Que village make Hoi An bread more fragrant.
+And the herbs of Tra Que village make breads in Hoi An more fragrant.
 Once eating it, they will want to taste it again.

 Biting a loaf of bread rich and harmonious in tropical flavors, you will easily understand why Banh Mi Hoi An is so popular.
 And it appears more and more in the different cities in Vietnam and abroad.

 From Hanoi, Hai Phong to Hoi An, Da Lat, Saigon, the Vietnamese baguettes are not only a normal dish but also cover the culinary and the spirit of the locals in each area.

 Banh Mi Da Lat

 If you come to Da Lat to eat banh mi, you will find that the bread here is made a little thicker.
 People will serve Banh Mi with a cup of thick sauce and pork balls.

 It means that you will find a different style of eating the bread, not holding all of the load, you need to break and dip it with separated sauce.

 The experience of eating bread in South Vietnam is different.
 Due to the favorable natural conditions, bread in the South often adds a lot of vegetables: cucumber, white radish, carrot, pickled carrots, a few stalks of onions, cilantro, and a few slices of chili.